You need to switch from instant coffee today

 Furthermore, when you compare the Robusta beans used in instant coffee to the speciality-grade Arabica beans that we use, there really is no competition between the two.

-Speciality coffee is a term for the highest grade of coffee available.
-On the 100 point Coffee Review Scale, speciality coffee scores 80 and above.
+Speciality coffee is the highest grade of coffee available.
+On the 100-point Coffee Review Scale, speciality coffee scores 80 and above.

 Only 3% of coffee worldwide is speciality-grade.
-And while there are a few speciality-grade Robustas available, it is very unlikely that they will be used in instant coffee.
+And while a few speciality-grade Robustas are available, it is very unlikely they will be used in instant coffee.

-Another one of the potential reasons why you might still drink instant coffee is for the caffeine content.
-Robusta (commonly used in instant because it's cheaper) actually gives you a hard hitting energy boost.
+Another one of the potential reasons why you might still drink instant coffee is the caffeine content.
+Robusta (commonly used in instant coffee because it's cheaper) gives you a hard-hitting energy boost.

 With Balance ground coffee, you're getting a naturally clean coffee with clean energy.
 Coffee is a nuanced drink to be savoured and enjoyed, a bit like wine.